The 12 Month Sleep Regression

 How long will it last?

-Regressions generally last anywhere from a few days to a few weeks and not all babies will struggle in these times, but typically your child’s sleep will be affected in some way, shape or form by these regressions.
+The 12-month sleep regression generally last anywhere from a few days to a few weeks and not all babies will struggle in these times, but typically your child’s sleep will be affected in some way, shape or form by these regressions.
 It’s all about how things are managed along the way.
 It’s important to try and maintain your regular routine and avoid any unwanted sleep habits from creeping in during this time.
 As once the regression is over, you can immediately reestablish regular sleep routines, & within a couple of nights, your little sleeper will be back!!

 Will this regression prevent me from sleep training or will it undo all the hard work I have already done?

 Babies are constantly going through stages of leaps, sleep regressions and teething.
 By implementing healthy sleep habits and following the Baby Sleep Magic App recommendations and advice will help you navigate through these challenging times.
 Many of the families who have implemented Baby Sleep Magic’s philosophy, report that their child sleeps ALL night 10-12 HOURS!!!!
-Even while experiencing teething or a regression!!!
+Even while experiencing teething or a sleep regression!!!

 Now I am not saying in times like this your little ones sleep will be perfect, in actual fact it is bound to take a hit and it's totally OK to offer extra comfort & meet their needs in these times (actually anyone who has worked with me knows, that's what I advocate).
 But I’m here to tell you that it is never too late, and it is possible to have a good sleeper during times of regressions!!